skellis46/slipbox/improvisation and the threshold of the self.md

 > It doesn't sound right to me [...] if I were to say out of body.
 But actually, what it feels like, it's much more like [...] all body.
 It's like all there is.
 (Ellis, 19 May 2026).

-In this kind of dancing without an organiser, 'I don't think I'm aware of a body encased by skin.
+In being danced, 'I don't think I'm aware of a body encased by skin.
 So, _all body_ means that the skin dissolves' (Ellis, 19 May 2026).

 Crucially, there is no clear memory from within this experience when the organiser disappears and I know it only through the return to deep sensory dancing.
 In the second interview with Rosemary, I describe this return as a change in which 'It feels like the _I_ disassembles.
 And then gets reconstituted' (Ellis, 19 May 2026).

 This reconstitution is not located in a single body part.
 Rather, ordinary embodied experience reappears as distributed sensation:

-> So I come back to my body in the regular way in which we inhabit it, that there's, you know, weight in my elbows, I can feel pressure in my toes or under my feet or depending on, you know, what position I am in the room or whatever.
+> So I come back to my body in the regular way in which we inhabit it, that there's [...] weight in my elbows, I can feel pressure in my toes or under my feet or depending on [...] what position I am in the room [...]
 So that they become, I become.
 I re-awaken or become re-aware [...] of ... someone who has a body (Ellis, 19 May 2026).

 Rosemary describes this return as 'refinding your edge', and I recognise it as a return to a skin-contained body: 'I'm in this skin [...]
 I'm aware of a boundary, a rather superficial boundary between interior and exterior' (Ellis, 19 May 2026).

 The difference between deep sensory improvising and being danced is stark even if the entry into being _all body_ is slippery and nigh impossible to pinpoint.
 Furthermore, my experiential hunch is that I oscillate between the two kinds of dancing.
 These are both clear phenomenological properties of these two experiences of deep dancing.
 First is that the experience of dancing without an organiser – being danced – only becomes clear once that organiser returns.
 Second is that the sense of an _I_ is oscillating between being and not being.
 In one conversation with Katye, I describe this oscillation as being 'up and over the threshold and down and over', with the line becoming 'much much grey or slippery' (Ellis, 14 February 2024 pm; conversation 11 of 13).

-### Ending / Return to ordinary life.
+### Ending / Return to ordinary life

-Because the improvisations were timed and ended with an alarm, the return to ordinary life could happen from either deep sensory dancing or being danced.
+Because the improvisations were timed and ended with an alarm, the return to ordinary life would happen from either deep sensory dancing or being danced.
 The harshness and potential discombobulation of the ending would depend on which kind of dancing experience was interrupted.
 As Katye observes, 'it's clear, like there's a reorienting that goes on and there's a kind of coming back that's happening' (Coe, 9 February 2024 pm; conversation 8 of 13).

 ## Analysis